Functional Imaging of the Heart

 In our lab, we develop and test 2-D and 3-D ultrasound imaging techniques for the assessment of cardiac function.
 Our focus is on algorithms and methods that process the (raw) ultrasound data to produce measurements that are needed in the clinic, and on methods to validate these measurements.
 Current methods for the validation of measurement techniques are the ex-vivo beating heart experiments (LifeTec Group), mock-loops and in-silico simulations.
 We also collaborate with clinical (AMC, MMC, CZE) and industry (Esaote) partners to ensure continued applicability to the clinic.

 A method currently under development is ultrasound strain imaging.
 This is a relatively new technique that is still making its way into the clinic.
-Speckle tracking echocardiography is a similar method has been available commercially for a number of years, but often shows inconsistent results and can suffer from over regularisation.
+Speckle tracking echocardiography is a similar method that has been available commercially for a number of years, but often shows inconsistent results and can suffer from over regularisation.
 Cardiac strain imaging on the other hand allows measurement of strain at a local level, and can therefore show important regional information such as dyssynchrony or myocardial infarctions.

 Recent work by now-PhD candidate Niels Petterson during his MSc showed the efficacy of the ex-vivo heart setup for performance assessment of strain imaging in controlled and reproducible circumstances for healthy hearts.
 This has been extended by fellow PhD Louis Fixsen into the assessment of heart function in unhealthy hearts, such as those implanted with a left-ventricular assist devices (LVAD) and with reduced function.